-A pair of hairless cats named Nellie and Dick (see black and white picture to the left) were given to Mr and Mrs F.J.
+A pair of hairless cats named Nellie and Dick (see black and white picture to the left) was given to Mr. and Mrs. F.J.
 Shinick in 1902 by local Indians.
 These were referred to as Mexican Hairless cats.
 Unfortunately, Dick escaped outside and was killed by a pack of dogs leaving Nellie without a male to mate with.

 In 1966 a cat named Elizabeth gave birth to a litter of kittens, one of whom was bald.
 He was named Prune.
 Sadly this line of bald cats died out before a breed could be established.

 The term hairless is a bit of a misnomer as most of them actually, have a peach-like fuzz on the body.
 The Donskoy and Peterbald actually come in four coat “types” from bald to full fur.

 Breeds of hairless cats:

 There are several breeds of hairless cats in the cat fancy today.
 The Sphynx, Donskoy (Don Rex) and the Peterbald are the most common.
 Other less known breeds include the Ukrainian Levkoy a cross between a Donskoy and a Scottish Fold, the Elf, a cross between a Sphynx and an American Curl, the Dwelf, a cross between a Sphynx, American Curl and Munchkin and the Bambino, a cross between a Sphynx and a Munchkin.